The Greek Age of Bronze

 Huge horse on a cetula from Konossos dated around 1200 BC

 In Archaeology there is an interesting seal from Knossos dated more likely in the final phase of LM III (about 1200 BC).
 This seal, probably used as a warranty mark for the traded goods, shows a huge Achaean style horse placed over a single mast ship with oarsmen (*15).
-Furthermore in a late Achaean pottery exhibit in the Nauplion museum a huge horse surrounded by men is also depicted, but of course the interpretation of these elements as a genuine Achaean representation of the Trojan horse, without any other evidences, is just speculative.
+Furthermore in a late Achaean pottery fragment which was exhibited in the Nauplion museum a huge horse surrounded by men seems also depicted, but of course the interpretation of these elements as a genuine Achaean representation of the Trojan horse, without any other evidences, is just speculative.

 TOP